eljamo/bajira/README.md

 ### Config Commands

+- bajira config
+  - bajira config --data_directory
+  - bajira config --config_directory
+  - bajira config --cache_directory
+  - bajira config --default_workspace_key
-- bajira config self
+  - bajira config --locale

+### Assignee Commands

+- bajira assignee
+  - bajira assignee --name
-  - bajira config self --global --name
+  - bajira assignee --global --name
-  - bajira config self --workspace_key --name
+  - bajira assignee --workspace_key --name

+### Set Commands

+This will allow you to set the current workspace so for other commands which have a --workspace_key flag like board, task, list, kanban, timer, and assignee.
+You can leave it out and it'll using the currently set workspace

+- bajira set workspace --workspace_key